annapawlicka/clj-ev3dev/README.md

 ```

-To find node names of connected sensors and motors:
+To find node names of connected sensors and motors,
+to read and write mode:

 ```clojure
 user=> (require '[clj-ev3dev.devices :as devices])